 - Chemistry

-3. Post-UTME / Screening: Most schools conduct internal screening or written tests after JAMB to select the best candidates.
+3. Post UTME / Screening: Most schools conduct internal screening or written tests after JAMB to select the best candidates.

 Nigerian Universities Offering Electrical / Electronics Engineering